taddallas/LabNotebook/about.md

 ## My open lab notebook

 Hello!
-I'm Tad, a graduate student in the [Odum School of Ecology](http://www.ecology.uga.edu) advised by John Drake.
+I'm Tad, a postdoc in Alan Hastings lab at University of California @ Davis.
 For information about my science, check out my [website](http://taddallas.github.io).
-For information on Drake lab projects, see our [website](http://daphnia.ecology.uga.edu/drakelab/).
+This lab notebook is mean to be a storehouse for project notes as I push projects forward.
+The goal is two-fold; _1)_ to hold myself accountable for day-to-day tasks and project status and _2)_ to communicate to others what I'm working on, hopefully in enough detail to be able to follow, and with appropriate links to Github repos containing project files.

 This blog was created on the [Jekyll](http://jekyllrb.com) platform, templating from [Hyde](http://hyde.getpoole.com),and hosted on [GitHub](https://github.com/taddallas).